traumverloren/wavy-guy-twitter-notifier/README.md

   - [Adafruit Feather Huzzah](https://www.adafruit.com/product/2821)
   - [Adafruit Feather Non-Latching Relay](https://www.adafruit.com/product/2895)

-**Note:** I choose the Feather Huzzah & Raspberry Pi 4 for this product since I already had them and reused them from previous art projects.
+**Note:** I chose the Feather Huzzah & Raspberry Pi 4 for this product since I already had them and reused them from previous art projects.
 There are many ways to approach a project like this, but this made sense for me with the materials I already had available.

 ## How it works: